sunnyosun/N2-paper-analysis/README.md

-# Analysis of yeast fusion chromosomes
+# Analysis of the yeast fusion chromosomes paper
 by Xiaoji (Sunny) SUN

 # This analysis is performed for the paper Luo et al. Nature 2018